Andrei-Yurevich/DevOps-training-Mogilev-Epam-2019/cookbooks/docker/README.md

 # docker

-A chef cookbook to install and configure docker on RHEL. works with ubuntu 14.04
+A chef cookbook to install and configure docker on UBUNTU. works with ubuntu 14.04